 Developing an app isn't a one-time activity.
-It needs continuous iteration and improvements based on the feedbacks of end users.
+It needs continuous iteration and improvements based on the feedback of end-users.

-Don't go to meet them with just the idea in your head, prepare a proper documentation.
+Don't go to meet them with just the idea in your head, prepare proper documentation.

 After all, a picture is worth a thousand words!